jamesoshea/wt-booking-api/README.md

   requests).
 This implementation does not change availability for the date of departure.

-Note: we do not expect this API implementation to be run in production "as is"; instead, we assume that it should serve more as an inspiration or as a basis on which actual integrations between existing systems and Winding Tree can be built.
+**Note: we do not expect this API implementation to be run in production "as is"; instead, we assume that it should serve more as an inspiration or as a basis on which actual integrations between existing systems and Winding Tree can be built.**

-Most notably, this implementation misses the actual relay of booking data to hotel managers as we expect the mechanism of such a relay to be generally different for different hotels.

 ## Requirements
 - Nodejs 10.x

-## Getting started
+## Development
 In order to install and run tests, we must:
 ```
 git clone git@github.com:windingtree/wt-write-api.git